noamross/gams-in-r-course/slides/chapter4_09.md

 For instance, as we can see for this one data point, the number of accounts has about four times the effect in increasing purchase probability prediction than balance-credit ratio.
 Mortgage age and credit limit influence the prediction in the opposite direction, about the same amount as balance-credit ratio.

 If we add these terms up, add the intercept, and transform using the plogis() function, we get this data point's predicted purchase probability.
----

-# Let's practice!

-Notes: Now let's make and interpret some predictions.